dmcpatrimonio/operative-history/index.md

 compromise with mainstream real estate development practices as well as with standard planning regulations.
-This has given them a larger footprint in the actual built environment, but it came at the cost of debasing the underlying process of traditional typologies.
+This has given them a larger footprint in the actual built environment, but it came at the cost of debasing the underlying process of traditional typologies (@fig:aless-sketch).
 This is not an unconscious distortion, either.
-Tagliaventi, the most scholarly minded among these new traditionalists, has claimed explicit affiliation to the early twentieth century 'garden city' movement as a workable compromise between modern planning practices and traditional urban environments [@tagliaventi:1988alla].
+Tagliaventi, the most scholarly minded among these new traditionalists, has claimed explicit affiliation to the early twentieth century 'garden city' movement as a workable compromise between modern planning practices and traditional urban environments [@tagliaventi:1988alla] (@fig:medici).
 Moreover, he is wary of Tafuri's vision of architectural history as entirely detached from the profession of architecture.
 Tagliaventi's historical research is characterized by a fiercely disciplinary approach focusing on the 'tools of the